 3. Watch for Deals Online

 There are many deals online that are popping up right now.
 Watch for companies to advertise a sale, then use a coupon code to get a better deal on the sale items.
 As I see sales that I think are a good deal, I always check to see if there is a better deal on Amazon, Walmart, Target or Kmart.
 And if you can get these types of deals at the same time they have free shipping, then you’ll be able to save even more money!
-And to make a deal even better, shop through Ebates to get cash back.
+And to make a deal even better, shop through Rakuten or TopCashback to get cash back on your online purchases.

-A few other stores where you can find good deals include Thredup Inc., a site that sells gently used name-brand clothing for kids (new customers can get $10 off their first order), and Zulily, a daily deal site that sells items for children at a discounted price.
+A few other stores where you can find good deals include Thredup, a site that sells gently used name-brand clothing for kids, and Zulily, a daily deal site that sells items for children at a discounted price.

 4. Shop Department Store Clearance Racks